rust-lang/book/src/ch15-05-interior-mutability.md

 data even when there are immutable references to that data; normally, this action is disallowed by the borrowing rules.
 To mutate data, the pattern uses `unsafe` code inside a data structure to bend Rust’s usual rules that govern mutation and borrowing.
-We haven’t yet covered unsafe code; we will in Chapter
-19. We can use types that use the interior mutability pattern when we can ensure that the borrowing rules will be followed at runtime, even though the compiler can’t guarantee that.
+We haven’t yet covered unsafe code that indicates we're checking the rules manually instead of the compiler checking them for us; we will discuss unsafe code more in Chapter 19.
+We can use types that use the interior mutability pattern only when we can ensure that the borrowing rules will be followed at runtime, even though the compiler can’t guarantee that.
 The `unsafe` code involved is then wrapped in a safe API, and the outer type is still immutable.

 Let’s explore this concept by looking at the `RefCell<T>` type that follows the interior mutability pattern.